-It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
-Please ensure that you check for the latest advice before travel.
+It is your responsibility to ensure that you have the correct travel documents including vaccinations and health certificates (see Health & Vaccinations below), and visas for your holiday.
+Please ensure that you check the FCDO for the latest advice for each country visited before travel.